appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-Verify that Burp Suite scan does not identify any of the following vulnerabilities:
+1. Burp Suite scan shall not identify any of the following vulnerabilities:
    - 1049088: SQL Injection
    - 1049104: SQL Injection (Second Order)

 *L2*
-Verify testing evidence does not indicate application is vulnerable to SQL injection, including in-band, blind (inferential), and out-of-band attacks.
+1. Verification shall confirm that application is not vulnerable to SQL injection, including in-band, blind (inferential), and out-of-band attacks.

 ---